The BIG IDEA

-Many Christians profess to have a Christian worldview, but they look no different than those around them because they allow our culture to form their view of the world instead of seeing things as God sees them.
+We allow our culture to form our view of the world instead of seeing things as God sees them.

-Allow our worldview to be shaped by the Bible rather than by the world around us so we can live as Christ calls us and identify views that don’t line up with God’s truth.
+Allow our worldview to be shaped by the Bible rather than by the world around us.

-Everything we think and do is affected by our worldview.
-If we don’t intentionally line up our worldview with God’s worldview, we become out of sync with ultimate reality and take on the views of the world around us and lose sight of the truth.
+Our worldview affects everything about us.
+When we don’t line up our worldview with God’s worldview, we take on the views of the world around us and lose sight of the truth.

-- What I want the group to know and understand: What the Christian worldview is and why it’s important to line up our beliefs with it.
+- KNOW: What the Christian worldview is and why it’s important to line up our beliefs with it.

-- What I want the group to experience: Confidence in what we believe and how it can shape our lives.
+- EXPERIENCE: A confident understanding of the Christian worldview and how it can shape our lives.

-- How I want the group to respond: By growing in understanding of the Christian worldview and lining up our beliefs, words, and actions with it.
+- DO: Grow in understanding the Christian worldview and line up our beliefs, words, and actions with it.